ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### D. Restrict access to each MOSIP feature to authorized users. [**[↑]**](#table-of-content)

 In MOSIP system, a user can have multiple role.
-When a user is registered on admin portal, the system allows user to assign multiple roles.
+When a user is registered on admin portal, the system allows a user to assign multiple roles.

 When a logged in user tries to access a feature on the registration client, the system determines if the requested feature is accessible to the role(s) mapped to the user.
 1. If yes, permits the user to access the requested feature.